monitorly-app/probe/README.md

 ```

 The installer will:
-1. Detect your operating system and architecture
+1. Detect your Linux distribution and architecture
 2. Download the appropriate binary from the latest release
 3. Install the probe to `/usr/local/bin/`
 4. Set up a configuration file in `~/.monitorly/`
-5. Create a system service appropriate for your OS
+5. Create a system service appropriate for your distribution (systemd or SysV init)
+6. Apply distribution-specific configurations (SELinux context, logrotate, etc.)
-6. Provide instructions for completing setup
+7. Provide instructions for completing setup

 ### Installation Options